Alloy (company): History

 Alloy was founded in 2015 by Tommy Nicholas, Laura Spiekerman and Charles Hearn.
 In September 2019, Alloy announced a $12 million Series A round led by Bessemer Venture Partners.
 In 2020, the company closed a $40 million Series B round led by Canapi Ventures.
-At the same year, Alloy co-founder Charles Hearn was named to Forbes 30 Under 30.
+In the same year, Alloy co-founder Charles Hearn was named to Forbes 30 Under 30.

 In April 2021, the company announced an integration partnership with behavioral analytics firm Neuro-ID to make behavioral risk signals available within Alloy's identity decisioning workflows.
 In September 2021, Alloy raised a $100 million Series C round that gave the company a post-money valuation of approximately $1.35 billion, making it a fintech "unicorn".

 In September 2022, Alloy raised an additional $52 million at a $1.55 billion valuation.

 In February 2023, the company announced the official launch of its Identity Decisioning Platform in the UK to support banks and fintechs there.

 In September, Alloy published an Embedded Finance report and commentary on how sponsor-bank/fintech partnerships are evolving amid regulatory pressure.

 In October 2024, Alloy announced strategic partnerships with commercial-lending platform Numerated and embedded-finance provider Sonovate to deliver identity-risk and fraud-prevention capabilities to commercial lenders and embedded finance customers.

 In January 2025, the company announced a partnership with the digital banking firm Q2 Holdings to deliver advanced fraud monitoring services for banks and credit unions.

 On 18 February 2025, the company was named to Forbes' Fintech 50 list for 2025.
 In July, Alloy was recognized on CNBC's World's Top Fintech Companies 2025 list.